Experts Guide

 -

-Breitbart is a biological oceanographer whose research interests include genomics, marine microbiology, wastewater microbiology, virology and molecular biology.
-She led groundbreaking research that identified the cause of the 2022 mass die-off long-spined sea urchins in the Caribbean and along Florida’s East coast.
+Breitbart is a biological oceanographer whose research interests include DNA, genomics, microbiology, microbes, molecular biology, RNA, virology and viruses.
+She led groundbreaking research that identified the cause of the 2022 mass die-off long-spined sea urchins in the Caribbean and along Florida’s east coast.

 Area(s) of Expertise